 cooking class and Intro to local cuisine

-Other activities include (at additional cost and prior arrangement):
+Other activities include (additional cost and by prior arrangement):

 babysitting/Kids Club-style activities

 arts & craft activities with clay, lego, drawing sets etc

 Top tip for parents who yearn for some alone time whilst the kids are being entertained elsewhere: head for the gazebo to the side of the pool where the large mattress is the perfect spot for reading, playing a game of chess, or simply snoozing.
 Alternatively, seek out the secluded bench at the top of the vineyard which looks back onto the house.

 At lunch, children can go up to the winery and have their own special meal prepared and presented in a Japanese bento box.
 The chef is accustomed to accommodating younger tastes.

 Children can also become the wine connoisseurs of the future.
 Stretch their senses with a fruit juice blind tasting so they can master the art of identifying aromas and flavours.
 In addition, there is a child-friendly tour of the winery which helps them to understand the basics of winemaking, in a language and style that will engage them.
 Teenagers are often inspired by the Chene Bleu winery; many want to be involved with the harvest and to learn about wine so they can be responsible wine drinkers later in life.

 Provence is well-known for its historical treasures and natural beauty, and guests need little persuasion to explore the countryside around La Verrière.
 There are many reasons to take a day trip around Provence.